nuvrel/moldable/README.md

 ## Features

-- Processes entire packages in one command.
-No need to list every struct; `moldable` automatically finds every exported struct that has methods and builds the matching interface.
+- **One-command package processing:** Processes entire packages in a single run.
+Every exported struct that carries methods is discovered automatically and turned into the corresponding interface.
-- Keeps every setting in a single YAML file so you can generate many packages at once, choose where files land, decide how interfaces are named, and commit that file to version control for identical results on any machine.
+- **Single YAML control:** Keeps every setting in one committed YAML file so you can generate many packages at once, choose output locations, decide how interfaces are named, and reproduce identical results on any machine.
-- Uses Go's official `go/ast` and `go/types` packages, so the generated file is always syntactically correct.
+- **Official Go parser:** Uses Go's standard `go/ast` and `go/types` packages, guaranteeing the generated file is always syntactically correct.
-- Renders every method signature exactly as found in the source (parameter names, types, results, variadic dots).
+- **Exact method reproduction:** Renders every method signature exactly as found in the source (parameter names, types, results, and variadic dots included).
-- Supports generics: type parameters on structs and methods are reproduced with their constraints.
+- **Full generics support:** Type parameters on structs and methods are reproduced together with their constraints.
-- Preserves type aliases, pointers, slices, maps, channels, embedded structs and any nested combination of them.
+- **Rich type preservation:** Preserves type aliases, pointers, slices, maps, channels, embedded structs, and any nested combination of them.
-- Builds the correct import block automatically, choosing non-conflicting local aliases when the same base name appears from different packages.
+- **Automatic import block:** Builds the correct import section and picks non-conflicting local aliases when the same base name comes from different packages.
-- Relies on Go's native package loader, so it honours `go.mod` boundaries, works with vendored code, Go workspaces, and private modules without extra flags.
+- **Native module loading:** Relies on Go's package loader, so it respects `go.mod` boundaries, works with vendored code, Go workspaces, and private modules without extra flags.
-- Lets you tailor the printed code: pick the package name that appears in generated files, use template names like `{package}.generated.go`, add a suffix (`Client` → `ClientContract`), and place everything in a clean output directory tree.
+- **Customisable output:** Choose the package name for generated files, use template names like `{package}.generated.go`, add a suffix (`Client` → `ClientContract`), and place everything in a clean output directory tree.

 ## Installation